MSc (Oxon) Computation, MBCS, CITP

 Nov 2005 — end Nov 2007: IT Manager

-Again, this post covered all aspects of Faculty IT Management (albeit on a relatively small scale), and with the exception of teaching support.
+Again, this post covered all aspects of Faculty IT Management, with the exception of teaching support.

 Mar 2003 — end Oct 2005: Senior Research Fellow